 Arguably Budapest’s most historic building, the Parliament, towers over the Danube with its intriguing blend of architectural styles and 365 spires — one for every day of the year.

 Tour the inside of the Parliament building in this Vantage-exclusive experience that allows us fast-track entrance.
 We’ll also visit Castle Hill to enjoy the turrets and lookouts of Fisherman’s Bastion.
-This afternoon, your ship will cast off towards Kalocsa.
+This evening, your ship will cast off towards Kalocsa.

 Hands-on discovery in the folk center of Kalocsa, and tour choices in historic Pécs

 After an early breakfast you’ll depart for a full day of exploration.

 Visit the town of Kalocsa today and embark on a city tour that includes folk art workshops where you’ll try your hand at egg painting, embroidery, and the making of traditional Hungarian paprika bread.
 You’ll taste some local treats, too, before transferring to the pretty main square and entering Kalocsa’s cathedral for an organ concert.